 Casa 3 – Brenda Hanlon, lead guide

-Brenda began her Montessori Primary training in August 1998 when her son was three months old.
+Brenda began her Montessori Primary training in August 1998.
 Her previous career was working with children with developmental disabilities.
-She has a Bachelor of Arts in elementary education and a Master of Arts in special education both from the University of Minnesota.
+She has a bachelor of arts in elementary education and a master of arts in special education both from the University of Minnesota.
 She has been teaching at Little Flowers Montessori School in Casa 3 since the fall of 2000.
-Her daughter was born in 2002.
-Both of her children began in the Toddler Community and graduated from Little Flowers Montessori School after their kindergarten year.
-Brenda spends her free time with family and working on creative activities such as producing videos, taking photographs, making greeting cards and scrapbook pages.
+Both of her children (now ages 15 and 11) began in the Toddler Community and graduated from Little Flowers Montessori School after their kindergarten year.
+Brenda spends her free time with family and working on creative activities such as producing videos, taking photographs, making greeting cards, scrapbook pages and gardening.

 Casa 1 – Nadine Edgar, lead guide